st003/spending-tracker/README.md

 ### Packaging

 See each target platform's section for details.
+Cross-compiling is unstable.
+It's recommended to package on the same platform as the target platform.

 #### MacOS (M-Series)